 What Can I Expect from My First DUI?

 If you have never been charged or convicted of a DUI or similar offense before, anywhere in the U.S., then you are facing a first-time DUI in California.
-However, if you have faced a DUI or wet reckless before, you should speak with a first DUI lawyer at Spolin Law P.C. to determine whether this charge counts as a first-time DUI or a subsequent charge, which could have harsher penalties.
+However, if you have faced a DUI or wet reckless before, you should speak with an experienced DUI lawyer to determine whether this charge counts as a first-time DUI or a subsequent charge, which could have harsher penalties.

 California has a 10-year lookback period.
 The court will look back 10 years into your driving history to see if you were previously arrested for a DUI.
 The prosecution is going to count the amount of time between the date of your first arrest and the date of this current arrest.
 If your second arrest is within 10 years of the first, you will be charged with a second or subsequent DUI.
 If it is more than 10 years later, then you will face a first-time DUI.

-If you believe you are wrongly being charged with a subsequent DUI and that this offense should count as a first DUI, call a DUI defense lawyer at Spolin Law P.C. immediately.
+If you believe you are wrongly being charged with a subsequent DUI and that this offense should count as a first DUI, contact an experienced DUI defense lawyer immediately.

 Administrative License Suspension for a First DUI in California